MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

        remoteWrite:
        - url: "<metrics ingestion endpoint for your Azure Monitor workspace>"
          azureAd:
-   # AzureAD configuration.
+   # Microsoft Entra ID configuration.
-   # The Azure Cloud.
+   # The Azure cloud.
 Options are 'AzurePublic', 'AzureChina', or 'AzureGovernment'.
            cloud: 'AzurePublic'
            managedIdentity:
              clientId: "<clientId of the managed identity>"